- Type of Trip

 Santiago de Cuba

-This small coastal town was only accessible by boat until the mid 1960s, when a two lane highway was built over the ‘La Farola’ mountain pass route.
+This small coastal town was only accessible by boat until the mid 1960s, when a two lane road was built over the ‘La Farola’ mountain pass route.
 Baracoa was originally mentioned by Christopher Colombus in 1492, and was founded 20 years later, and its history and prehistoric remains are well presented in the city museum.
 Baracoa has a micro climate which provides the characteristic lush tropical vegetation and wonderful fresh produce you will find in the numerous cocoa plantations and coconut groves.
 Many people come to Baracoa to hike up El Yunque, the 545m high flat topped mountain just inland from the city, and to visit the world heritage site of the Alexander Humboldt national park, home to many endemic flora and fauna and animals.
-There are excellent local beaches, rivers and forest areas to explore, and a lively live music scene in the city centre too.
+There are options for cycling around the rural roads, cocoa plantations and rugged coastline and also an impressive boat trip through the Yumuri river gorge where you can swim in the cool fresh water.
+There are other isolated local beaches, rivers and forest areas to explore, and a lively live music scene in the city centre too.

 Pinares de Mayari